SarmadAD/SarmadAD/README.md

 ---
-> _The true greatness lies in gratitude for what we have, authenticity that sets us apart, and unconditional love we bring into the world._
+> _The true greatness lies in gratitude for what we have, authenticity that sets us apart, and unconditional love we bring into the world_

 ---